-Multilingual Education in The Gambia is not an advocacy project.
-For example, the focus in phase one of the project on the early parallel biliteracy programme does not mean that Multilingual Education in The Gambia’s research team is either supportive or critical of this programme.
+Gambian languages and education is not an advocacy project.
+For example, the focus in phase one of the project on the early parallel biliteracy programme does not mean that Gambian languages and education’s research team is either supportive or critical of this programme.
 It is hoped, however, that the findings of the project, such as the insights gained into the challenges facing this biliteracy programme, will go some way to support teachers and policy makers in particular in their endeavour to sustain/improve the quality of education in The Gambia.

-Finally, the research team of Multilingual Education in The Gambia is engaged in debates concerning colonial and post-colonial ideologies and regimes (we acknowledge the issues with these labels) in language-in-education policy in Africa.
+Finally, the research team of Gambian languages and education is engaged in debates concerning colonial and post-colonial ideologies and regimes (we acknowledge the issues with these labels) in language-in-education policy in Africa.
 Since its inception, the project has been informed by a resolve to bring to the foreground perspectives from educators and others who live in The Gambia, particularly the experiences of (novice) teachers, parents and policy makers.
 The project therefore contributes to the growing body of multilingual education literature emerging from the Global South.